By Amy Kosowski, M.S., LDN

 At NOW® Foods, we believe it is important to provide consumers with correct, scientific information about our products, while remaining within the parameters set out by the FDA.

 We also believe in helping our customers gain access to as much information as possible.
-The NOW® website, NOW® University and our e-newsletter offer you information on recently published scientific studies and articles written by our own well-informed nutritionists.
-We can also refer you to the Natural Health Research Institute website for more information.
+The NOW® website and our e-newsletter offer you information on recently published scientific studies and articles written by our own well-informed nutritionists.

 By tapping into these resources we’ve created, and doing your own independent research, you can make better decisions about your nutrition.
 And go supplement shopping with more confidence.